jdaw1/placemat/Documentation/not_glasses.md

 ## BottleWrap

-At some blind tasting, particularly of wines served cold and undecanted, it is natural to bring the wine in its original bottle, wrapped in anonymising paper.
+At a blind tasting, particularly of wines served cold and undecanted, it is natural to bring the wine in its original bottle, wrapped in anonymising paper.

 <div align="center">